Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

-To implement more efficient $\VBA$ without private setup, we construct a leader election primitive with reasonable fairness and perfect agreement without private setups, assuming the random oracle model.
-The design costs only $\bigO(\lambda n^3)$ bits and expected constant asynchronous rounds, and can directly be plugged in all existing $\VBA$ protocols \cite{cachin2001secure,abraham2018validated,lu2020dumbo} to replace its counterpart relying on private setups, which can be of independent interests.
+At the core of this contribution, we use one single $\ABA$ protocol to lift our common coin and clean up the possible disagreement among honest parties, and then obtain an efficient random leader election protocol with reasonable fairness and also {\em perfect agreement} in the absence of private setups.
+The leader election protocol costs expected $\bigO(\lambda n^3)$ bits and expected constant asynchronous rounds, and can directly be plugged in all existing $\VBA$ protocols (i.e., multi-valued Byzantine agreement with external validity) \cite{cachin2001secure,abraham2018validated,lu2020dumbo,guo2022speeding,gelashvili2021jolteon} to replace its counterpart relying on private setups.
+The resulting $\VBA$ protocols can realize the maximal $n/3$ resilience and optimal expected constant rounds, with costing expected $\bigO(n^3)$ messages and $\bigO(\lambda n^3)$ bits.
+As shown in Table \ref{tab:comp}, this construction closes the $\bigO(\log n)$ gap between the message and the communication complexities of $\VBA$ protocols.

+\item Along the way, we develop a set of crucial techniques that could be of independent interests.

+We set forth a new primitive called weak core-set selection ($\wcs$) to simplify the cumbersome component of information gather in CR93 \cite{canetti1993fast} and AJM+21 \cite{abraham2021reaching}.
+Recall that information gather is a multi-sender extension of reliable broadcast \cite{bracha1987asynchronous}, such that each party reliably broadcasts a value and then outputs a set of values that is a superset of some $(n-f)$-sized core-set.
+Selecting a core-set out of $n$ broadcasted values requires another $2n$ reliable broadcasts in \cite{canetti1993fast}.
+We conceptually weaken the primitive in a way that $f+1$ honest parties (instead of all honest parties) are ensured to output a superset of the core-set.
+This appropriate weakening significantly simplifies the protocol (i.e., replace a couple of reliable broadcasts by only two multicast rounds), and still it is a powerful building block, from which we can implement efficient common coin in the PKI setting.

+We also give an efficient $\AVSS$ construction (satisfying the classic CR93 notion \cite{canetti1993fast}) with only bulletin PKI setup (under the discrete logarithm assumption).
+The $\AVSS$ protocol is adaptively secure, and costs only $\bigO(n^2)$ messages and $\bigO(\lambda n^2)$ bits when sharing a $\lambda$-bit secret.
+Prior art with the same communication complexity either relies on private setup \cite{backes2013asynchronous,kate2019brief,kate2010constant} or incurs at least $\bigO(\lambda n^3)$ bits \cite{cachin2002asynchronous,backes2011computational} (except two recent work \cite{alhaddad2021high,yurek2021hbacss}, yet they still have an extra $\log n$ factor).

 \end{itemize}

 \ignore{

 }